-- 2. Students having attempted 18 semester (27 quarter) hours must provide evidence of competencies required of degree students or must undergo placement assessment.
-Competency may be evidenced by prior completion of a degree, comparable hours, or completion of prerequisite courses for the proposed courses. - 3.
-If the placement assessment is necessary, then enrollment in the courses indicated by the results of the assessment is mandatory. - 4.
-Students classified for "special-credit" will be limited to no more than 9 credit hours per semester.
-Exceptions may be made for the student who provides a signed statement from his/her native institution verifying enrollment in a degree program at that institution. - B. Special Student Non-Credit (Audit): An audit student is one who has not met the requirements for admission as a regular student and does not receive college credit for course work at Roane State Community College.
-Included in this category may be persons who are not high school graduates or who have not earned the GED diploma.
-It may also include disabled or elderly students who qualify for a special fee rate. - 1.
+- B. Those students who do not meet the requirements for admission as a regular student and who wish to audit course work at Roane State Community College.
+It may include disabled or elderly students who qualify for a special fee rate. - 1.
 Transcripts of previous school work are not required. - 2.
 Students in this category who wish to be reclassified must submit appropriate transcripts and undergo placement assessment.
 A change of status form must be completed in the Office of Admissions and Records.
 Reclassification will not occur until all requirements of the desired admissions category are met. - 3.
-Enrollment in the courses indicated by results of the placement assessment is mandatory. - 4.
-A student may not change status during the first term of enrollment. - C. Adult Special Student: A student who has passed his/her twenty-first birthday and who does not meet requirements for a degree-seeking or credit-seeking student may be admitted as an adult-special student subject to the following guidelines: - 1.
+A student may not change status during the first term of enrollment. - C. Students who have passed their twenty-first birthday and who do not have a regular high school diploma or GED. - 1.
 Must undergo placement assessment and take the prescribed remedial and/or developmental courses. - 2.
-Must, upon achieving required competencies, request a change of status to a degree seeking student. - D. Special Student (Senior Citizen): A student who is 60 years of age or older may be classified as a special student.
-Applicants 60 years of age and older may be exempted from placement assessment unless specifically requesting a degree program.
-(See section on Fees)
+Must, upon achieving required competencies, request a change of status to a degree seeking student. - D. Students who have passed their eighteenth birthday, who are not currently enrolled in high school, and who wish to pursue the GED through R/D instruction.